 Chez Georges is a traditional French bistro I have passed many times and had an apartment close by, and never went into it until recently as a recommendation from our wedding photographer.
 The restaurant is on Rue du Mail in the second arrondissement in the heart of Paris.
-I tried to get a reservation while I was in Paris a few years ago, and they were fully booked so I highly recommend booking in advance directly with them here.
-They are open Monday for lunch from 12-2 and dinner service is from 7-10:30.
+I tried to get a reservation while I was in Paris a few years ago, and they were fully booked, so I highly recommend booking in advance directly with them here.
+They are open Monday for lunch from 12-2, and dinner service is from 7-10:30.
 They are closed Saturday and Sunday, so if you are looking for a perfect place for date night, book a Friday.
 I dined here solo, and they were very kind to put me facing out with a great view to people-watch.
-You will find classic dishes such as escargot and foie gras on the menu.
+Classic dishes such as escargot and foie gras are on the menu.

 Don’t be intimidated by the menu if you are not fluent in French or need help.
 The staff is happy to translate or offer an English menu.

 Chez Fernand is a classic Paris bistro located on the left bank on Rue Christine.
 Order off the chalkboard menu for the freshest ingredients and daily specials.
 I had the most fantastic fish and mashed potatoes on my last visit.
 Ask for a wine pairing suggestion for your meal.
 Other favorites include the beef bourguignon and crème brûlée.
 Tell Baptiste I sent you!

 I discovered Bistro Rougement from a recommendation from Adèle and Jules because it was just around the corner from our hotel.
 During one of my trips, we were looking for a great Paris bistro with affordable prices, and this was a perfect fit.
 I have been here several times and never had a bad meal.
 There is a chalkboard menu with fresh ingredients and seasonal dishes.
 If you dine for lunch, they have a Prix fixed menu with a starter and main course for a special price or a main course and dessert.